jjosias14/IS218-450-Team-E/Sales_Funnel.md

 # 3. Desire

+In this stage, we aim to create a strong desire or interest in your product or service among our potential customers.
+We focus on showcasing the benefits and unique value proposition of our facility.

 # 4. Action:
 This stage marks the conversion of potential customers into actual members.
 They sign up for a membership plan, complete the necessary paperwork, and make their initial payment.